bytecode77/performance-monitor-privilege-escalation/README.md

 environment variable (%systemroot%), thus making it vulnerable to environment variable injection.

-How to change %systemroot%?
+How to change `%systemroot%`?

 Simple: Through Volatile Environment.

-Define your own %systemroot% in HKEY_CURRENT_USER\Volatile Environment and perfmon.exe will look for mmc.exe there instead.
+Define your own %systemroot% in `HKEY_CURRENT_USER\Volatile Environment` and perfmon.exe will look for mmc.exe there instead.
 This makes the exploit particularly interesting as no DLL is required, at all.
 No injection, no hijacking, we can just name our payload "mmc.exe" and it will be executed with high IL.